Firespindash/2d-platform-game/README.md

 ![Screenshot](game-screenshot.png)

-Also the protagonist has jelly physics, and the different colored platforms have different physics.
+The character has jelly physics, and the different colored platforms have different effects.
-And the staircase has a cool physics, try it. ;)
+And the staircase is cool, just try it!

-Your objective is huge simple, you just need to get to the castle.
+Your objective is pretty simple, you just need to get to the castle.

-The controls are:
+Controls:

 * Right Arrow - Walk Right
 * Left Arrow - Walk left